cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 .. note::

-   Before Cylc 8 graphs were not event-driven so :term:`suicide triggers
+   Before Cylc 8, graphs were not event-driven, so :term:`suicide triggers
    <suicide trigger>` were needed to clean up unused branches at runtime.

 Basic Example